The Most Popular Chinese Musical Instruments

 The Hulusi is a free reed wind solo instrument that is very popular among the Dai and the Yi minorities in southwest Yunnan provinces.
 It is made of three bamboo pipes and a gourd chest; the center pipe has finger holes and the outer two are drone pipes.
 Hulusi has very pure, clarinet-like sound and is ideal for expressing soft and tender feelings.

-Moonlight under of Phoenix Tail Bamboo(月光下的凤尾竹), A Beautiful Place, Lusheng Love Song(芦笙恋歌), Peacocks and Phoenix Tail Bamboo(金孔雀和凤尾竹), Deep in Bamboo Forest(竹林深处)
+- Repertoire: Known for pieces like Moonlight under Phoenix Tail Bamboo(月光下的凤尾竹), A Beautiful Place, Lusheng Love Song(芦笙恋歌), Peacocks and Phoenix Tail Bamboo(金孔雀和凤尾竹), Deep in Bamboo Forest(竹林深处).

 8. Pipa (Chinese lute) 琵琶